 Find information for current au pairs below, including how to extend your program year with AuPairCare, insurance information, important visa details and travel opportunities.

 If you are enjoying your year as an au pair, you may want to consider the benefits of extending your program and staying longer.
-You could earn nearly $10,000 USD, receive up to $500 USD towards studying and enjoy another year in the United States.
+You could earn over $11,000 USD, receive up to $500 USD towards studying and enjoy another year in the United States.

 You can extend your stay in the United States as an au pair for another 6, 9 or 12 months after your current program ends.
 Most extending au pairs choose to extend with their current family.
 However, you can also choose to extend and find a new host family, as many host families are eager to match with au pairs who have proven experience.